 People typically get gout because of a poor diet.
 Genetic predisposition is also a factor.
 The children of parents who have had gout frequently have a chance of developing it themselves.

 Gout can easily be identified by redness and inflammation of the big toe and the surrounding areas of the foot.
 Other symptoms include extreme fatigue, joint pain, and running high fevers.
 Sometimes corticosteroid drugs can be prescribed to treat gout, but the best way to combat this disease is to get more exercise and eat a better diet.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Everything You Need to Know About Gout

 A bunion is typically found at the bottom of the big toe.
 It is comprised of a growth that appears to be of a bony texture, and severe pain is often experienced.
 The causes for this ailment developing may originate from a predisposed inherited gene or from an injury the foot has endured.
 There are several ways to determine if you have this condition, which may be noticing reddened skin, a tingling sensation, or swelling in the affected area.
 Treatment typically involves specific surgery that can be performed to remove the bunion or choosing a more conservative method where partial relief may be obtained.
 Recent research has shown that wearing shoes with a bigger toe area is helpful in accommodating the bunion, in addition to pads that are placed on the bunion which may help in relieving pressure.
 Seeking a consultation with a podiatrist is highly recommended if you are experiencing pain or discomfort.

 What is a Bunion?